Aaditya7171/user-dashboard/README.md

 A **minimal user management dashboard** where you can **view, search, add, edit, and inspect user details**.
 Built with a focus on **clean UI, theme toggle, subtle animations, and a purple brand style**.

-> ⚡ Note: No pagination or infinite scroll — the dataset is intentionally small to prioritize **UX polish**.
+> ⚡ Note: No pagination or infinite scroll, the dataset is intentionally small to prioritize **UX polish**.

 [![Live Demo](https://img.shields.io/badge/Live-Demo-purple?style=for-the-badge)](https://user-dashboard-uc.netlify.app/)
 ![React](https://img.shields.io/badge/React-17.0-blue?style=for-the-badge&logo=react)